Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Decision algorithm

-\begin{lemma} There are $\O(k)$ maximal empty rectangles supported by the origin on the left side and all can be found in $\O(k \log{k})$ time. \end{lemma} \begin{proof} Let $P$ be the set of lattice points $p \in D$ such that $R(o,p)$ is empty.
-Here $R(o,p)$ denotes the rectangle determined by $o$ and $p$.
-Let $P= P^+ \cup P^-$ be the partition of $P$ induced by the $x$-axis ($P^+$ and $P^-$ are the points above and respectively below the $x$-axis, with ties broken arbitrarily.)
+\begin{lemma} There are $O(k)$ rectangles in $\Q$ and they can be found in $O(k)$ time. \end{lemma} \begin{proof} Let $P$ be the set of lattice points $p$ in the interior of $D$ or in the interior of its left side such that the rectangle with diagonal $op$ is empty and contains no other lattice points on its boundary.
+Let $P= P^+ \cup P^-$ be the partition of $P$ induced by the $x$-axis ($P^+$ and $P^-$ are the points of $P$ with non-negative and non-positive $x$-coordinates, respectively.)
 Order $P^+$ and $P^-$ by $x$-coordinate and observe that: (i)~$P^+$ must form a sequence of points with decreasing $y$-coordinates; and (ii)~$P^-$ must form a sequence of points with increasing $y$-coordinates.
-We refer to $P= P^+ \cup P^-$ as the \emph{funnel}, where $P^+$ is the \emph{upper funnel} and $P^+$ is the \emph{lower funnel}.
-Recall that the sides of $D$ have length $\O(k)$.
-Since $\lambda \geq 1/2$ is the smallest interpoint distance, we have $|P^+|, |P^-| =\O(k)$, whence $|P|=\O(k)$. \end{proof}
+We refer to $P= P^+ \cup P^-$ as the \emph{funnel}, where $P^+$ is the \emph{upper funnel} and $P^-$ is the \emph{lower funnel}.

-\paragraph{Generating the funnel.} Recall that $u$ lies in the first quadrant and $v$ in the fourth quadrant.
-For a fixed $j \in \ZZ$, let $\ell_j$ be the lattice consisting of the lattice points $L(i,j) := i \cdot u + j \cdot v$, with $i \in \ZZ$.
-Given $j$, first a closed interval $J=[j_1,j_2]$ is determined so that $\ell_j \cap D$ is non-empty whenever $j \in J$; note that $0 \in J$.
-A binary search procedure accomplishes this task in $\O(\log{k})$ time.
-Since $u \in \ell_0$ yields the shortest interpoint distance in $\Lambda$, we have $u \in P^+$ and no other lattice point on $\ell_0$ belongs to $P$.
-We process the other $u$-lines $\ell_j$ one by one: the lines above $\ell_0$ are processed in decreasing order of $j$; the lines below $\ell_0$ are processed in increasing order of $j$.
-When processing the lines above $\ell$, we compute the point with smallest non-negative $x$-coordinate and we include it to $P^+$ if the point belongs to $D$ and its $x$-coordinate is less than all the $x$-coordinates of the points already processed (again, these points can computed by binary search).
-These points of $P^+$ form a \emph{branch} starting at $u$ and approaching the positive part of the $y$-axis.
-Similarly, we add to $P^+$ the points that form a branch starting at $u$ and approaching the positive part of the $x$-axis; these points are obtained by processing the lines below $\ell$.
-The points in $P^+$ (the union of two branches) are then sorted by their $x$-coordinates, as they form the upper funnel.
-Refer to \cref{fig:funnel}.
+\emph{Generating the funnel.} Recall that $u$ lies in the first quadrant and $v$ in the fourth quadrant.
+For a fixed $j \in \ZZ$, let $\ell_j$ be the lattice line consisting of the lattice points $i \cdot u + j \cdot v$, with $i \in \ZZ$.
+Since $u \in \ell_0$ yields the shortest interpoint distance in $\Lambda$, it is the only point on $\ell_0$ that can belong to $P^+$.
+We include $u$ in $P^+$ if $u$ lies in the interior of $D$ or in the interior of its left side.
+Then we process the $u$-lines $\ell_j$ one by one: lines with $j<0$ are processed in decreasing order of $j$; lines with $j>0$ are processed in increasing order of $j$.